DeniseSl22/SPARQLTutorialBioSB2019/Assignments/assignment1.md

 SELECT ?geneLabel ?variantLabel
 ```

-SELECT is used to indicate with variables from the (to follow) SPARQL query you want to visualise as a result (in other words: which variables we need to answer our biological question).
+SELECT is used to indicate with variables from the (to follow) SPARQL query you want to visualise as a result (in other words: which variables we find relevant as output to answer our biological question).
 In this example, the name(s) of the gene(s) predicting a positive prognosis in colorectal cancer (?geneLabel), and the name of the variant(s) belonging to this gene/these genes (?variantLabel).

 ### Second element: WHERE